ethereum-optimism/design-docs/protocol/messaging/entrypoints.md

 The `entrypoint` primitive solves this issue and unlocks new powerful cross-chain actions.
 The integration with `entrypoint` is simple, and the code difference is small.

+The advantage of using `entrypoints` over wrapper contracts is that, instead of embedding complex conditions into the message or the `target` contract, users can delegate this logic to the `entrypoint`.
+Separating validation logic from the message payload and target contract makes it easier to compose and reuse components.
+The `target` contract and the initiating message remain simple and focused on its core functionality.

 ## `entrypoint`

 ### Main idea